ucddesigncareerfair/ucd_dcf_2017/README.md

 # Commands

-Run in a terminal from the project root "ucd_dcf_2017/"
+Run in a terminal from the project root "ucd_dcf_2017/".
+To open a terminal from github desktop, right click the project repository in the left pane of the program and select "open in git shell".

 `grunt` - Production build, clears "/dist" and regenerates all files